Beef consumption falls and reaches the lowest level in 26 years in the country - News

 According to data from the IPCA (Extended Consumer Price Index), in one year the beef cuts with the highest increases were sirloin (9.21%), rump (9.20%), liver (6.59% ), filet mignon (5.75%) and duckling (4.9%).

-The director of agricultural information and agricultural policies at Conab, Sergio De Zen, confirms that these numbers reflect a global trend and that it does not happen from one year to the next.
-“Actually, it is not a one-year movement, it has been happening for years, because there is an increase in income in countries that consume little beef, such as Vietnam, Cambodia and Indonesia, and they have practically doubled consumption, but even in low amounts”, he says.
+The director of agricultural information and agricultural policies at Conab, Sergio De Zen, confirms that these numbers reflect a global trend and that they do not happen from one year to the next.
+“Actually, it’s not a one-year move, it’s been happening for years, because there is an increase in income in countries that consume little beef, such as Vietnam, Cambodia and Indonesia, and they have practically doubled consumption, but still in low amounts”, he says.

-“And beef has a very different production condition from the others, because it demands a lot of inputs and time to be produced”, he explains.
-These factors, together, contribute to the increase in prices, with a consequent decrease in consumption by Brazilians.
+“And beef has a production condition very different from the others, because it demands a lot of inputs and time to be produced”, he explains.
+These factors, together, contribute to the increase in prices, with the consequent decrease in consumption by Brazilians.

-What we see, on the other hand, is greater consumption of poultry and pork, cheaper and more accessible meats.
-The director of Conab points out that the injection of money into the poorest strata, through aid, resulted in people eating more of this type of protein.
+What we see, on the other hand, is the greater consumption of poultry and pork, cheaper and more accessible meats.
+The director of Conab points out that the injection of money into the poorest strata, through aid, led people to eat more of this type of protein.

 On the other hand, in the richest strata, what happened was a preference for quality over quantity.
-“10 years ago, classes A and B went a lot in meat carvery, today they prefer boutique restaurants”, says the director.
+“Ten years ago, the A and B classes used to go to all-you-can-eat meat dishes, but today they prefer boutique restaurants,” says the director.

 “They prefer quality over quantity, and this quality meat has technology in cattle breeding, genetics, production, and that all costs.
 That’s why you have to trade quantity for quality.
 It’s the same meat from Europe, the United States, Argentina.
 Changing habits is very strong”, he concludes.

-A survey carried out by C6 Bank/Ipec showed that the rise in prices meant the total interruption of beef consumption for a portion of the population.
+A survey carried out by C6 Bank/Ipec showed that the rise in prices led to the total interruption of beef consumption by a portion of the population.
 Of the people interviewed, 72% stopped buying first-class cuts and 28% stopped buying second-class meat.

 In addition, other types of meat also disappeared from the shopping list: 15% no longer put pork, chicken or fish in their carts and 26% stopped taking processed meats such as sausages and sausages home.

-With inflation as the main reason for cutting consumption, only 7% of respondents eat beef five to seven times a week, 38% include the product in their meals from one to four times a week and 9% of people heard never eat it. the product.
+With inflation as the main reason for cutting consumption, only 7% of respondents eat beef five to seven times a week, 38% include the product in their meals one to four times a week, and 9% of people surveyed do not eat it. never beef.

 Finally, Sergio De Zen confirms that the trend will be this for some time, whether due to high prices or changing habits, which are increasingly consolidated.